Cost of Rework in Construction: 4 to 12% of Project Value

 Frequently asked questions

-CII IR-153 puts field rework at 5% on average across industrial and commercial projects, with a 90th percentile of 12.4%.
+CII IR-153 puts direct field rework at about 5% on average across 144 industrial projects, with a 90th percentile of 12.4%.
 Including design rework adds 1 to 3 percentage points.
-GIRI (UK, 2018) reports higher figures (10 to 25%) because it includes the cost of defective work left in place.
+GIRI (UK, 2015/16 research) reports higher figures (10 to 25%, averaging around 21%) because it includes indirect costs and the cost of defective work left in place.

 Five causes, in order of cost share: owner or client changes (33%), design errors and omissions (28%), communication failures between trades (17%), defective materials and equipment (12%), worker error (10%).
 Owner-driven changes and design errors together drive roughly 60-70% of rework cost.

 The headline 5% US average has been stable for 30 years.
 Improvements from BIM coordination and prefabrication have offset rising project complexity.
-Modular construction averages closer to 2.4%, indicating that delivery-model change can meaningfully move the number where execution improvements have struggled to.
+Modular and prefabricated construction consistently reports lower field rework than traditional design-bid-build, indicating that delivery-model change can meaningfully move the number where execution improvements have struggled to.

 Construction: 4 to 12% of project cost.
 Software: 20 to 40% of development effort.
 The gap reflects structural differences (defects visible vs hidden, cost of late changes so high in construction that owners self-select into more planning) more than execution quality.